sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

-**Current Situation**: Current interpretability research in VLMs primarily focuses on smaller-scale models, such as those with 7B parameters.
+**Current Situation**: Current interpretability research in VLMs primarily focuses on smaller-scale models, such as those with 2B or 7B parameters.
 However, larger VLMs often exhibit emergent capabilities that are absent in smaller models.
 These new capabilities may pose unique challenges for applying interpretability tools to larger models.